-We do know that Ralegh spent at least £208 a year on food and other comforts (roughly equivalent to £20,000 today), and was able to grow his own exotic herbs (including tobacco) within the confines of the Tower, although these were likely for his cordial and remedies than for his table.
+We do know that Ralegh spent at least £208 a year on food and other comforts (roughly equivalent to £20,000 today), and was able to grow his own exotic herbs (including tobacco) within the confines of the Tower, although these were more likely to be for his cordial and remedies than for his table.
 He was also able to dine with the Lieutenant of the Tower on occasion.
 But what sorts of foods might he have been eating?

-In Step 2.9 we saw that the Earl of Northumberland, imprisoned at a similar time to Ralegh, was able to have his food “brought and prepared to his own specifications,” and it is also recorded that he purchased new kitchen utensils during his stay at the Tower for boiling beef and fish and for roasting quinces.
+In Step 2.11 we saw that the Earl of Northumberland, imprisoned at a similar time to Ralegh, was able to have his food ‘brought and prepared to his own specifications,’ and it is also recorded that he purchased new kitchen utensils during his stay at the Tower for boiling beef and fish and for roasting quinces.
 He also bought a cockle pan.
 However, his living expenses amounted to far more than Ralegh’s, at £1400 per annum (or a whopping £140,000 today).
 Two other peers were imprisoned with Ralegh, and it is recorded that they each had an allowance of £516, and when instructions for their upkeep were later delivered, their allowance of servants each included a cook.

 We have records of Thomas Overbury, imprisoned in 1613, eating tarts and jellies sent to him by his friend Viscount Rochester.
 The Duchess of Somerset, who was imprisoned in 1551, lunched on mutton stewed with potage, boiled beef and mutton, roast veal, roast capon and two rabbits.
 For dinner she again ate mutton with potage (obviously a favourite dish) along with sliced beef, roast mutton, two rabbits and a dozen larks, all washed down with either beer or wine.
 She was not the only prisoner with access to alcohol as Ralegh is recorded as having bottles of beer and ale passed through his window by a waterman!